gooddata/gooddata-ruby/_posts/2013-12-01-tutorial-part-1-your-first-project.markdown

 }
 {% endhighlight %}

-You are done.
-Visit [https://secure.gooddata.com/projects.html](https://secure.gooddata.com/projects.html) to see your new project.
+You are done!

+To see your new, empty project, please visit [https://secure.gooddata.com/projects.html](https://secure.gooddata.com/projects.html).

 ##What did you learn
-You just generated a template of your first project using SDK and spun up the project.
-The project still does not contain data or reports but we will get there.
+You just generated a template of your first project using the Ruby SDK and then spun up the project.
+The project still does not contain data or reports, but we will get there.

 ##Where to go next
 You're ready for the next tutorial.
 Onward!

-In next section we talk in more detail about how the the model is described using SDK and where in the directory it is stored.
+In next section, we talk in more detail about how the the model is described using the SDK and where in the directory it is stored.